 - The decor and fixtures

 Play around with the boards before deciding how you are going to install the laminate.
-Put together few rows and lay the laminate to give you a real-time vision of how it will look, and then make your decision.
+Put together a few rows and lay the laminate to give you a real-time vision of how it will look, and then make your decision.

-As I’ve mentioned earlier, if you want to have a laminate flooring without transitions you should not attempt to do this by yourself.
+As I’ve mentioned earlier, if you want to have laminate flooring without transitions you should not attempt to do this by yourself.
 This really needs expert hands, not only to do the installation itself but to give you advice on which direction should be installed as well.

 But if you are laying the laminate flooring one area at a time, play around with the planks/boards and see what looks better.
 If your area has good lighting, install the flooring parallel to the light, that will bring out the design of your laminate flooring.